HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 The following sections provide information on how to deal with each of these items.

 !!!note "DISCLAIMER OF WARRANTIES"
+    The files in the [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip) file are sample codes.
 The code is provided "AS IS", without warranty of any kind.
-HCL shall not be liable for any damages arising out of your use of the sample code, even if they have been advised of the possibility of such damages.
+HCL shall not be liable for any damages arising out of your use of the sample code, even if you have been advised of the possibility of such damages.

 ## Drafts